Steam Tracing Solutions for Heating Pipe, Tanks, & Vessels

 Since 1980, ControTrace® bolt-on heating elements have offered significant economic advantage over fully jacketed piping while providing substantially more heating capacity and reliability than steam tracing.
 ControTrace® also prevents cross-contamination between the heating medium and the process.
 For these reasons, ControTrace® has grown to be the preferred solution for many heated piping applications.
 Today, over five hundred miles of ControTrace® are in service in plants and refineries on every continent.

-During operation, the heating medium (typically steam or hot oil) flows through the ControTrace® and transfers its heat through the heat transfer compound and into the pipe/vessel wall and into the process.
+During operation, the heating medium (typically steam or heating fluid) flows through the ControTrace® and transfers its heat through the heat transfer compound and into the pipe/vessel wall and into the process.
 The number of ControTrace® elements required depends upon the design objective and the design conditions.
 Most ControTrace® applications are designed to maintain a process temperature (to keep liquid flowing) or a minimum pipe/vessel wall temperature (to prevent vapor condensation).
-CSI utilizes finite-difference computer modeling to predict temperature profiles and heat transfer rates based upon process, ambient, piping, and insulation conditions.
+CSI utilizes finite-difference computer modeling to simulate and predict temperature profiles and heat transfer rates based upon process, ambient, piping, and insulation conditions.
 The computer model has been corroborated time and again with empirical field data.